CISA-DT

-CISA-DT (channel 7) is a television station in Lethbridge, Alberta, Canada, part of the Global Television Network.
-Owned and operated by network parent Corus Entertainment, the station maintains studios inside the Royal Bank building at the corner of 7 Street South and 4 Avenue South in Downtown Lethbridge, and its transmitter is located near Highway 25 and Range Road 221, just outside the city.
+CISA-DT (channel 7) is a television station in Lethbridge, Alberta, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment.
+The station maintains studios inside the Royal Bank building at the corner of 7 Street South and 4 Avenue South in downtown Lethbridge, and its transmitter is located near Highway 25 and Range Road 221, just outside the city.

-The station carries the full Global network schedule, and its programming is similar to sister station CICT-DT in Calgary.
+The station carries the full Global network schedule, and its programming is similar to sister stations CICT-DT in Calgary and CITV-DT in Edmonton.
 It is the smallest station in the Global network (formerly second to the defunct Shaw-owned affiliate CJBN-TV in Kenora, Ontario) and is the only standalone commercial station in Southern Alberta.